640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 ADALIMUMAB (a dal AYE mu mab) is used to treat several types of arthritis.
-It is also used to treat Crohn's disease, ulcerative colitis, and plaque psoriasis.
+It is also used to treat Crohn's disease, ulcerative colitis, plaque psoriasis, and hidradenitis suppurativa.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.